jordan-yee/kakoune-plugin-quick-dev/README.md

    }
    ```
 3. Add your prototype kakscript, which can be anything that's reloadable, such
-   as `define-command` with an -override flag.
-An example command definition is
+   as `define-command` with an -override flag:
-   given in the scratch file to get you started:
    ```
    # ------------------------------------------------------------------------------
    # Scratch Space - add your prototype script code here